jarusll/Path/README.md

 # Path
-An wrapper class for node's `path` module.
+A wrapper class for node's `path` module.

 # Documentation
 - I represent a filepath in system.